NewThingsCo/unity-ar/tutorial/develop/develop.md

 2. Add image target to database

     In this tutorial we will use simple 2D image as a target.
-Set image width to 1 for convinience.
+Set image width to 1 for convenience.

     ![Vuforia add image target screenshot](screenshots/5_add-target.png)
     ![Vuforia upload image target screenshot](screenshots/6_upload-target.png)